In the Footsteps of Conrad – Conrad Year

 Joseph Conrad’s impact is not limited to literature; it is also present in popular culture and films.
 During the Conrad film review we will track Conrad’s influences in cinema.
 Meetings will be held in the Kino Pod Baranami cinema, and introductions provided by expert will serve as inspiration for exploration.

 Reading Lessons is a nationwide project to promote reading among teenagers that has been organised for many years by the Tygodnik Powszechny Foundation.
 The intention of these out-of-class meetings with literature is to encourage high school students to concentrate on reading and develop critical thinking.
 Participants will reflect together on how literature can provide answers to the most pressing challenges of the present day, such as issues related to migration, geopolitics, terrorism, otherness, travel and the widely understood crisis.

-As part of the Conrad Year celebration, the Faculty of Polish Studies at the Jagiellonian University, together with the Joseph Conrad Research Centre, under the auspices of the Krakow UNESCO City of Literature, will hold an interdisciplinary academic conference CONRAD and POP-TEXTS, which will take place on 21 and 22 October 2017.
+As part of the Conrad Year celebration, the Faculty of Polish Studies at the Jagiellonian University, together with the Joseph Conrad Research Centre, under the auspices of the Krakow UNESCO City of Literature, will hold an interdisciplinary academic conference CONRAD and POP-TEXTS, which will take place on 25 November 2017.

 As part of the Conrad Year we have issued postcards and stamps commemorating the writer – a Polish-born author who became one of the most prominent figures in world literature.
 You can now send your greetings from literary Krakow to any place around the world!